reTHINK-project/dev-hyperty-toolkit/README.md

 3. move to *src* folder and create a folder for your hyperty project e.g. "hello-world".
 In each folder you should create two types of files:

 - a ".hy.js" containing your Hyperty classes.
+For example, the [HelloWorldReporter.hy.js](/src/hello-world/HelloWorldReporter.hy.js) owns and reports changes to the Hello Data Object that will be received by the [HelloWorldOberver.hy.js](/src/hello-world/HelloWorldObserver.hy.js).

-For example the [HelloWorldReporter.hy.js](/src/hello-world/HelloWorldReporter.hy.js) looks like:
+  The HelloWorldReporter.hy.js looks like:

  ```
  // This is the Hello World Reporter who owns and reports changes done in the Hello Data Object.